 Make sure you include your ex-spouse’s Social Security number or individual taxpayer identification number on line 31b of your own Form 1040.
 Otherwise, you might have to pay a $50 penalty and your deduction might be disallowed.

-Saving for retirement is important.
-Contribute to a 401k plan and you will both save money for your golden years and lower your taxable income now.
+If you contribute to a 401k plan, you can save money for your golden years and lower your taxable income now.
 If your employer offers a 401k plan, you can contribute money on a pretax basis, subject to certain limits.
+Nonworking spouses, however, can’t contribute to a 401k because they don’t have wages from an employer.
+Both of you can explore other tax benefits for contributing to different types of individual retirement accounts.

 Single or married, you might have to pay quarterly tax payments to the IRS, especially if you are self-employed.
 Make sure you know how to calculate estimated taxes.
 If you are required to make such payments but do not do so, you might have to pay an underpayment penalty, Rosen said.